Last Updated on: 23rd January 2023, 12:30 am

 - No pinching when handled.

 - Remaining silent when approached.
-Loud chirping is a sign of fear or agitation.

-Maintaining a Bond with Hermit Crabs
+Maintaining A Bond with Hermit Crabs

 - Seeking acceptance from this colony and not being bullied out of their shell.